XtdWt/generic-time-series-objects/README.md

 print(obj.as_dict())  # prints {1: ['hello']}
 ```
 #### as_list
-Transforms all data points in the TimeSeries to a list of tuples containing the timestamp and the Python object.<br>
+Transforms all data points in the TimeSeriesObject to a list of tuples containing the timestamp and the Python object.<br>
 _Arguments_
 *  **`self`** (`TimeSeriesObject`): The object itself.